Steps to take to reduce your cancer risk

 12. Visit a biological/holistic dentist

 Your mouth is the gateway to your body’s complete health.
 If you have good oral conditions, then you are more likely to enjoy better health and wellness.
-Substantial research has demonstrated that many diseases and cancers are directly correlated to toxins, infections and root canals found in the mouth.
+Substantial research has demonstrated that many diseases and cancers are directly correlated to toxinsA poison made by certain bacteria, plants, or animals, including insects., infections and root canals found in the mouth.

 - Mercury Amalgams – Amalgams are responsible for more mercury exposure in the U.S. than any other source.
 A single mercury amalgam releases as much as 15 micrograms of mercury per day.
 When you consider that the average person has eight amalgams that means they are absorbing up to 120 micrograms of mercury per day.
 Since our bodies are incapable of eliminating mercury, these levels compound over time leading to mercury poisoning and the corresponding health issues.

 - Root Canals – More than 25 million root canals are performed every year in this country.
 Root-canaled teeth are essentially “dead” teeth that can become silent incubators for highly toxic anaerobic bacteria that can, under certain conditions, make their way into your bloodstream to cause a number of serious medical conditions—many not appearing until decades later.
 Since the root canaled tooth no longer receives a blood supply, the bacteria are protected from the immune system.

 In the early 1900s, Dr. Weston Price was one of the first researchers to understand the association between root canals and illness.
 Price was concerned about the pathological bacteria found in nearly all root canal teeth of that time.
 These bacteria can make their way into the bloodstream infiltrating tissue, organs, and glands.